We use Present Perfect to talk about things that took place:

 in the past with an effect or result in the present:

 Oh, I've left my books at home!
 Can you share yours with me?
 (I left my book at home.
 I need the book for, let's say, the Literature Class.
-As I don't have the book with me right now, because I left it at home, I need a classmate of mine to share his/her book with me. => My forgetting to bring the book has consequences now)
+As I don't have the book with me right now, because I left it at home, I need a classmate of mine to share his/her book with me. => My forgetting to bring the book has consequences now)meaning " a short time ago", especially with just:

 Katie has just phoned.
 (American English uses Past Simple here)